cheshire-cat-ai/docs/mkdocs/technical/debugging/vscode.md

 Once you have exposed the port, you will need to create a `launch.json` file having two different options:

    1. Use the `Run and Debug` tab to create it, selecting `Python Debugger` and then `Remote Attach` (Follow the prompts by answering with the default proposed).
-   2. Create a folder in the root directory called `.vscode` and in the folder create the `launch.json`.
+   2. Create a folder in the root directory called `.vscode` and add the `launch.json` file into it.

             ├── <name of the root directory>
             │   ├── core